USSBA/sba-certificate-renewal/README.md

 ### Code Of Conduct

-We strive for a welcoming and inclusive environment for the SBA VUI project.
+We strive for a welcoming and inclusive environment for all SBA projects.

 Please follow this guidelines in all interactions: